ethanbergstrom/winget/README.md

 * unregister the default Chocolatey.org source in favor of a **single** custom source

 ## Known Issues
-Currently Chocolatier works on Full CLR.
-It is not supported on CoreClr.
-This means Chocolatier provider is not supported on Nano server or Linux OSs.
-The primarily reason is that the current version of choco.exe does not seem to support on CoreClr yet.
+### Compatibility
+Chocolatier works with PowerShell for both FullCLR/'Desktop' (ex 5.1) and CoreCLR (ex: 7.1), though Chocolatey itself still requires FullCLR.

+When used with CoreCLR, PowerShell 7.1 is a minimum requirement due to [a compatibility issue in PowerShell 7.0](https://github.com/PowerShell/PowerShell/pull/12203).

 ### Save a package
 Save-Package is not supported with the Chocolatier provider, due to Chocolatey not supporting package downloads without special licensing.
+If you wish to save NuGet packages, check out the [PackageManagement Nuget provider](https://github.com/OneGet/NuGetProvider).

 ## Legal and Licensing
 Chocolatier is licensed under the [MIT license](./LICENSE.txt).